platyplus/health-oss/operational.md

 ### [SORMAS](https://sormasorg.helmholtz-hzi.de/) <Badges user="hzi-braunschweig" repo="SORMAS-Project" />

 The Surveillance Outbreak Response Management and Analysis System (SORMAS®) is an open source software that is designed to organize and facilitate disease control and outbreak management procedures in addition to disease surveillance and epidemiological analysis for all administrative levels of the public health system.
 The mission of SORMAS is to improve prevention and control of communicable diseases particularly in resource-poor settings.
 SORMAS is free of charge and adheres to the highest data protection standards, good scientific practice, and open access policy.
-SORMAS is characterized by the following features: digitalized notification at the health facility level, bidirectional information flow, contact follow-up management, and user-centered design.
-SORMAS includes disease-specific process models for highpriority, epidemic-prone diseases.
+SORMAS is characterized by the following features: digitalized notification at the health facility level, bidirectional information flow, contact follow-up management, and user-centred design.
+SORMAS includes disease-specific process models for high priority, epidemic-prone diseases.

 ## Mobile Health